- OSHA Safety Colors Defined

 Implementing Safety Colors in Your Facility

-Once a safety manager knows which colors to use where from the standards and regulations they have read, it is important to learn the best ways to add those colors to an area.
+Once a safety manager knows which colors to use where from the standards and regulations they have read, it is important to learn the best procedures for adding those colors to an area.

 There is always more than one way to improve visual safety, and the best solution depends on the unique situation of the company.
 Taking the time to evaluate a facility and choose the best method ensures these safety colors are easily visible and that they stay in place for a long period of time.